larsloQ/yours59_animate_span_exchange/readme.md

 ## Known Issues

+When the exchanging words are the same, they are shown all at once.

 The interface is not very "gutenberg/wordpress-like".
 But its working and produces the desired output.
 And the code is kind of lean :-)